bardsley/super_class/docs/index.markdown

-# Super Class Website
+# Super Class

-Now using a Markdown
+_Manage your class quicker and focus on the dancing_